The Edmonton Police Commission (Commission) believes in upholding the principles of equity, diversity, inclusion, and human rights.

-Diversity – means the range of human difference, experience and perspectives.
-Diversity includes the protected grounds listed in the Alberta Human Rights Act, and includes, but is not limited to, differences in personality, thoughts, life experiences, learning styles, working styles and viewpoints.
+Diversity – means the range of human difference, experience, and perspective.
+Diversity includes the protected grounds listed in the Alberta Human Rights Act, and includes, but is not limited to, differences in personality, thoughts, life experiences, learning styles, working styles, and viewpoints.

 Equity – acknowledging that people have diverse needs to achieve a common outcome.
-Equity involves examining and recognizing the root causes of inequity and removing systemic barriers to ensure each person can access the opportunities, network, resources and supports they need.
-Equity is distinct from equally, which involves treating each person the same regardless of diverse needs.
+Equity involves examining and recognizing the root causes of inequity and removing systemic barriers to ensure each person can access the opportunities, network, resources, and supports they need.
+Equity is distinct from equality, which involves treating each person the same regardless of diverse needs.

 Inclusion – is valuing and embracing diversity to ensure the active participation and contribution of all individuals and groups.
 Inclusive environments welcome and embrace differences, while viewing them as strengths in creating an innovative and forward-thinking organization and community.